-In 2015, Jason Kepner enters his ninth season as volleyball head coach with an overall record of 200-68, including a 115-15 mark in conference play.
-Kepner has led the Cougars to four NCAA Tournament appearances and has won the regular season or conference tournament title in every season as head coach (8).
+In 2016, Jason Kepner enters his 10th season as volleyball head coach with an overall record of 220-81, including a 125-21 mark in conference play.
+Kepner has led the Cougars to four NCAA Tournament appearances and won the regular season or conference tournament title in his first eight seasons as head coach.

 Dating back to 2001, the Cougars have now won a conference regular season or tournament title for 14 straight years.
 That streak currently ranks first in NCAA Division I volleyball.
 In those years, the Cougars posted a record of 372-99 for a winning percentage of .789, ranking eighth in the country for wins and winning percentage.

 In 2013 – the Cougars first in The Colonial – Kepner earned CAA Coach of the Year honors.
 As a team, the Cougars started the season 8-0, tying the program's best-ever season start.
 After non-conference wins over Indiana and Georgia Tech, CofC ran through the CAA with a 13-1 record to win the conference regular season title.
 The Cougars won two games in the North Charleston Convention Center as the CAA Tournament hosts to win the first CAA tournament title in all of the College of Charleston athletic department.
 The Cougars could not duplicate their NCAA magic from a year prior as Charleston lost to ACC champions Duke in the NCAA First Round.

 Darcy Dorton finished her two-year career at CofC with a number of program distinctions.
 She became the first two-time All-American after being named a 2013 AVCA All-America Honorable Mention.
 She was the first CAA volleyball player to ever win Preseason Player of the Year, Player of the Year and Tournament Most Outstanding Player.
 Kallie McKown was named the CAA Setter of the Year.
 Dorton and Sloane White were All-CAA First Team, while Cara Howley was tabbed for the second team and Kerstin Koehler and Melissa Morello made the third team.